Skip to content

 python install.py --uninstall

 The Pony language reference.
 Covers the capabilities table, subtyping rules, viewpoint adaptation, common gotchas, PonyCheck property-based testing patterns, and standard library pitfalls.
-Behind the quick reference, deeper documents — academic papers on the type system, runtime and GC synopses, tutorial and patterns content — are available for the LLM to read on demand.
+Behind the quick reference, deeper documents are available for the LLM to read on demand: the full text of the nine Pony papers as PDFs, type-system and runtime/GC synopses distilled from them, and snapshots of the tutorial, patterns cookbook, and main website.

 The reference documentation updates nightly from the Pony website and tutorial.
 Pull the repo often.